 This work is funded by the British Museum’s Endangered Material Knowledge Programme, supported by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.

 In October 2019, Dely Roy Nalo led a field research visit to Motalava, Rah, Ureparapara and Rowa Islands to learn about shell money production, value and use – both historically and at present.
-The selection of photos below provide a glimpse into that journey.
+The selection of photos below, taken by photographer Sarah Doyle, provide a glimpse into that journey.

 We are currently developing stories, videos and recordings to bring to you the findings of our research, rich with the stories of people and communities who have so generously shared with us.
 We intend for this work to benefit those communities and future generations, as well as inspiring others.